Mitigating barren plateaus of variational quantum eigensolvers

-To study the advantages of {\ansatz}, we compare $14$-qubit {\ansatz} with a $14$-qubit ALT and a $14$-qubit random circuit~\cite{mcclean2018barren} in the task of VQE with a similar number of parameters by setting different depth for different ansatzes.
-The specific calculation methods of parameter numbers are given in the Sec.~\ref{appendix:exp} of the Supplemental Material.
-The reason for choosing an ALT and a random circuit is that they both have a strong expressibility, and a random circuit can be regarded as a $2$-design when its depth is large.
+For the purpose of studying the advantages of {\ansatz}, we compare a $14$-qubit {\ansatz} with a $14$-qubit ALT and a $14$-qubit random circuit~\cite{mcclean2018barren} in the task of VQE with a similar number of parameters by setting different depth for different ansatzes.
+The specific calculation methods of parameter numbers are given in the Sec.VII of the Supplemental Material.
+The reason for choosing an ALT and a random circuit is that they both have a strong expressibility and they can be regarded as a $2$-design when their depth are large~\cite{mcclean2018barren,cerezo2021cost}.

-\paragraph*{\textit{Implementation procedure.}} Considering that the N$_2$ molecule and the Heisenberg model we choose are both weakly entangled, we use two kinds of {\ansatz} named {\ansatz}$_2$ and {\ansatz}$_3$ to learn these models' ground state energies.
-To be specific, {\ansatz}$_2$ is the $14$-qubit {\ansatz} of Schmidt coefficient layer as a $2$-qubit ALT and entangling layer as $2$ CNOTs, which means a composition of $2$ CNOTs controlled and targeted on the qubit-pairs $\{(0, 7), (1, 8)\}$. {\ansatz}$_3$ is the $14$-qubit {\ansatz} of Schmidt coefficient layer as a $3$-qubit ALT and entangling layer as $3$ CNOTs, which implement on the qubit-pairs $\{(i,7+i)\}_{i=0}^2$.
-The reason we show two types of {\ansatz} is that we can implement fewer CNOTs in the entangling layer and fewer qubits in the Schmidt coefficient layer instead of $\BCNOT$ and $N$-qubit $U_1$ in Fig.~\ref{fig:TA-CNOT} to reduce entanglement.
 After setting up the ansatzes, we employ a stochastic gradient descent optimizer to iteratively update parameters for $400$ iterations.

-\paragraph*{\textit{Numerical results.}} The simulation results of N$_2$ molecule and the Heisenberg model are shown in Fig.~\ref{fig:VQE-N2} and Fig.~\ref{fig:VQE_Heisenberg_14_sgd}, respectively.
+The simulation results of N$_2$ molecule and the Heisenberg model are shown in Fig.~\ref{fig:VQE-N2} and Fig.~\ref{fig:VQE_Heisenberg_14_sgd}, respectively.
 Both figures illustrate the efficiency of SEA on VQE.
 We can observe that with a similar number of parameters, there is a visible gap in the accuracy of estimating the ground energy by different ansatzes.
-Both {\ansatz}$_2$ and {\ansatz}$_3$ converge rapidly and get an approximate value of ground energy while the results of the other two ansatzes cannot be optimized in $400$ iterations.
-In addition, it is also valid to replace the three parts of {\ansatz} with other structures.
-The Sec.~\ref{appendix:exp} of the Supplemental Material presents the result of {\ansatz} whose Schmidt coefficient layer is $R_y(\bm{\theta})^{\otimes N}$.
+Both {\ansatz}$_2$ and {\ansatz}$_3$ converge rapidly and get an approximate value of ground energy while the results of the ALT and random circuit are hard to be optimized in $400$ iterations.
+Furthermore, it is also valid to replace the three parts of {\ansatz} with other structures.
+The SEA$\_$Sch in Fig.~\ref{fig:VQE-N2} and Fig.~\ref{fig:VQE_Heisenberg_14_sgd} both show that when we choose Schmidt coefficient layer as subSEA, this kind of SEA also has a good performance on VQE like SEA$_2$ or SEA$_3$.
+In addition to SEA$\_$Sch, the Sec.~VII of the Supplemental Material presents the result of {\ansatz} whose Schmidt coefficient layer is $R_y(\bm{\theta})^{\otimes N}$.
 We can also see that this kind of {\ansatz} has better performance than ALT and random circuit, which further verifies the effectiveness of {\ansatz} in practical applications.